Edenhofer/abs/README.md

 -g, --git '<git options>'    Pass additional options to git (in brackets) -h, --help                   Show a help message
 ```
+Git, which is invoked by aurpublish, needs to know with which ssh-key you would like to authenticate to the AUR server.
+Therefore you must either specify your key through the command line or alter you ssh-configuration accordingly - Refer to 'Adding ssh-config rules' for more details.

 * Adding commit hooks (through bash)
 ```bash